Chengqunniu/T1A3/README.md

     `cd src`
 8. Copy the following command to install all dependencies

-    `pip install -r requirements.txt`
+    `chmod +x install_dependencies.sh`

+    `./install_dependencies.sh`
-9. There are four executable files you can choose to run the file.
+9. There are five other executable files you can choose to, each with different purposes.
 Please go the [command line argments section](#command-line-argments-to-execute-the-program) below.

 ### Dependencies